-Seeking Asian Female is part of PBS' Independent Lens Spring 2013 season and was featured on This American Life on NPR.
+Seeking Asian Female was a "fan favorite" on PBS' Independent Lens and was featured on This American Life on NPR.

 Debbie Lum's brilliant, unpredictable, hilarious and poignant film, Seeking Asian Female, is a jewel.
 She follows a suspicious romance, to reveal dimensions not just of their hearts, but of her own---and with that, ours.